microsoft/vscode-docs/blogs/2023/05/xx/vscode-wasm-wasi.md

 ![Run Hello World](./helloWorld.gif)

-## Under the hood
+## VS Code's WASI Implementation

 WebAssembly code execution is sync.
-So once the execution started it is not interrupted until the execution finished.
+So once a WebAssembly execution started the JavaScript worker is blocked until the execution finished.
 This characteristic caused two problems for the execution inside VS Code:

 - we need to avoid that the extension host is blocked when executing WebAssemblies since this would block other extensions from being executed.
 - the whole VS Code API is async.
 So we need a mechanism to map the sync behavior of WebAssemblies onto the async VS Code API.